na-na-hi/renget/archive/iftod.md

 \>You send a message telling the quest giver that you failed
 \>You won't be responsible for more death, thank you very much
 \>Back at your room, you strategically pile up some old laundry and bedclothes in the corner to act as a makeshift nest and throw a towel over them to hide them
-\>You have no idea how you're going to keep this a secret once they've hatched, but that's a problem for future you to solve
+\>You have no idea how you're going to keep this a secret once they've hatched, but that's a problem for future you to solve%%

 ===================================

-\>Be huntress in Rathalos armor
+%darkgreen%\>Be huntress in Rathalos armor
 \>Hunt Anjanath in the Ancient Forest
 \>A pink Rathian keeps following me
 \>Doesn't attack or anything, just follows me and tries to get attention from me